FlatTargetInk/ECE562-Software/README.md

 6. Merge with mainline

 See file MVC-classes for specification on main classes

+## Acknowledgements

+Portions of the source code were generated using the script provided by morefigs/Py-Qt-MVC

 ## License
 Unless stated otherwise all works are licensed under: